Neuromorphic Photonic Computing with an Electro-Optic Analog Memory: Discussion

-We demonstrated a proof-of-concept neuromorphic photonic circuit with DEOAM and compared its capabilities with other analog memory technologies.
-DEOAM reduces DACs in a neuromorphic photonic processor from n\textsuperscript{2} to n, thereby alleviating bottlenecks in bandwidth and energy consumption.
+We demonstrated a proof-of-concept neuromorphic photonic circuit with DEOAM and verified its capabilities in a neuromorphic system.
+DEOAM reduces DACs in a neuromorphic photonic processor from $n^2$ to $n$, thereby alleviating bottlenecks in bandwidth and energy consumption.
 By integrating analog memory on chip, neuromorphic photonic processors have the potential to achieve fast and efficient training.
 Since the training process occurs on chip, the neural network can readily adapt to environmental fluctuations and noise by incorporating them during training.
 Moreover, analog memory with on-chip backpropagation hardware can enable online training, allowing weights to be updated after each new input data.
 This opens up possibilities for various applications requiring recurrent events, event-based decision-making, or adaptability, such as time series forecasting.
 As a result, the next generation of AI processors, equipped with integrated analog memory, can help sustain the continued growth of AI.